 Why do we fib?
-Someone who doesn’t take his or her prescribed medicine, for example, simply may not be able to afford it and doesn’t want the doctor to know.
+Someone who doesn’t take their prescribed medicine, for example, simply may not be able to afford it and doesn’t want the doctor to know.
 Sometimes people fake a symptom -- pain, let's say -- to get prescription medicines like opioids.
 Someone may lie about an injury to avoid legal issues.
 Few want to admit that they’re not exercising enough or are eating poorly.

 But sometimes there’s something else, something more basic, keeping you from telling doctors the whole truth.

 Leana Wen, MD, a doctor in Baltimore and the author of When Doctors Don't Listen: How to Avoid Misdiagnoses and Unnecessary Tests, says fear can play a big part.

 “There is fear based on perceived judgment, fear based on maybe what the diagnosis might be," Wen says.
 "There is fear of discrimination and stigma [as in HIV or hepatitis C].
 There are all sorts of reasons on why [someone] might not be forthcoming.”